Chapter 5: Stereochemistry

 ""

-Method II: For the cyclic structures, sometimes rotate or flip a given structure in a certain way helps us to tell the relationship (using the molecular model helps the rotate or flip part).
+Method II: For the cyclic structures, sometimes rotating or flipping a given structure in a certain way helps us to tell the relationship (using the molecular model helps the rotate or flip part).
 For this example, flipping structure B horizontally leads to structure C, B and C are identical.
-Then it is easy to tell that A and C are just non-superimposable mirror images to each other, so A and C are enantiomers, then A and B are enantiomers as well.
+Then it is easy to tell that A and C are just non-superimposable mirror images of each other, so A and C are enantiomers, then A and B are enantiomers as well.

 ""